StreamElements/widgets/CustomCode.md

 `data` is the same as in `onWidgetLoad` so every property is listed in section above.

 ### SE API
 A global object is provided to access basic API functionality.
-The overlay's API token is also provided (via the `onWidgetLoad` event below) for more advanced functionality.
+The overlay's API token is also provided (via the `onWidgetLoad` event below) for more direct REST API calls to be used as authorization header.

 ```javascript
 SE_API.store.set('keyName', obj); // stores an object into our database under this keyName (multiple widgets using the same keyName will share the same data. keyName can be an alphanumeric string only).